cbare/cbare.github.io/_drafts/2025-01-02-wide-wide-sea.md

 The Seven Years War (1756-1763), also known as the French and Indian War, stripped France of its possessions on the North American continent.
 William Pitt the Elder masterminded what is often referred to as the first global war, components of which were fought in America, Europe, and India.
 During this conflict, James Cook helped map the St. Lawrence river.

 The Spanish, meanwhile, considered the Pacific their own.
 The Galleon trade between Manila and Acapulco had been in operation for over a century.
+The chart below from 1751 shows a group of Islands at the same latitude as the Hawaiian Islands, but too far east.
+The southernmost and largest island was named “La
+Mesa” (the table), which seems to point to Hawaii.
+Nearby were “La Desgraciada” (the unfortunate), possibly Maui, and three smaller islands labeled “Los Mojas” which might be a screwed up version of “Los Monjes” (the monks), which could be Kahoolawe, Lanai and Molokai.

 ![Map of Spanish trade routes in the Pacific 1751](../images/wide-wide-sea/1751_Anson_Map_of_Baja_California_and_the_Pacific,_Trade_Routes_from_Acapulco_to_Manila_-_Geographicus_-_MerduSud-anson-1751.jpg)